Best LLM for RAG (2026)

 |---|---|---|

 RAG input costs are significantly higher than simpler LLM tasks.
-At scale, Gemini 2.0 Flash's cost advantage becomes very large.
+At scale, Gemini 2.5 Flash-Lite's cost advantage becomes very large.
 Use the NexTrack cost calculator to model your specific pipeline.

 RAG-specific implementation tips